 PERFORMANCE AND SPECIAL EVENT INFORMATION

-Tickets for Sylvia start at $14.
+Tickets for THE CAKE start at $16.
 Prices vary depending on the day of the week and seating location.
 Group discounts are available for parties of 10 or more.
 Student tickets are available at 50% off regular adult prices and a student I.D. must be presented when picking up at the Box Office.
-The Sunday, April 28 7:00 p.m. performance is “Sawbuck Sunday,” when any available seat can be purchased in person for just $10 at the Loft Theatre box office two hours prior to the show.
+The November 3 7:00 p.m. performance is “Sawbuck Sunday,” when any available seat can be purchased in person for just $10 at the Loft Theatre box office two hours prior to the show.
 Discounts are subject to availability and some restrictions apply.

-Tickets and performance information for Sylvia are available at http://www.humanracetheatre.org or by calling Ticket Center Stage at (937) 228-3630, and at the Schuster Center box office.
+Tickets and performance information for THE CAKE are available at www.humanracetheatre.org or by calling Ticket Center Stage at (937) 228-3630, and at the Schuster Center box office.

-Discounts: Select side-area seats available for $14 and $27 at all performances; “Sawbuck Sunday” April 28 at 7:00 p.m. – $10 seats available for walk up sales only.
+Discounts: Select side-area seats available for $28 at all performances; “Sawbuck Sunday” November 3 at 7:00 p.m. – $10 seats available for walk up sales only.